Robert Bosch Tool recalls table saws

 possibly causing laceration, or the motor can separate from the tool,

 potentially striking the user or posing a hazard of electric shock.

-these Skil Table Saw Model 3400 saws.
-There have been no reports of
+Skil Table Saw Model 3400 saws.
+There have been no reports of injury or

-of the table base with the following date codes, printed on the upper
+the table base with the following date codes, printed on the upper right

-right corner of the table base, are included in the recall.
-For 2002,
+corner of the table base, are included in the recall.
+For 2002, date

 The table saws, made in Taiwan, hold 10-inch blades and are made of